mkowusujr/Espressions/pages/poems/restless_mind.md

 I won’t think about you.
 I won’t think about you.
 I won’t think about you!
-You don’t think about me too.
+I know you don’t think about me too.